-SK Exclusive: AJ Styles and Kevins Owens feud set to go on for long
+SK Exclusive: AJ Styles and Kevins Owens set for long feud

 AJ Styles and Kevin Owens are set to face off on the road and multiple PPVs and it's likely that very few will complain.

 The program between AJ Styles and Kevin Owens on SD Live is set to continue on for many months and will not be a “one and done” situation, as revealed on the “Dirty Sheets’ Podcast, via our “DS Breaking News” show.
 You can listen to the Podcast by clicking the Soundcloud link, below (length: 7 mins and 44 seconds).